 In Genesis 1:2 the word

 The “GAP Theory” or the “Ruin-Reconstruction” theory states that Genesis 1:2 describes the creation of an earth that existed before the creation described in the rest of the chapter.
 Advocates state that a gargantuan disaster of a previous earth occurred due to a variety of proposed reasons.
 Reasons given for the destruction varies with the advocate.
-The purpose of this brief study is to define the meaning of key Hebrew words in Genesis 1:2 because our question is, “Does Genesis 1:2 describe a gargantuan disaster of a previous creation?”
-A previous study about the GAP Theory that might be of interest is titled, “Is there a gap between the first and second verses of Genesis 1?”
+The purpose of this brief study is to define the meaning of key Hebrew words in Genesis 1:2 because our question is, “Does Genesis 1:2 describe a destruction of a previous creation?”

 Meaning of “Formless and Void”